stem-piano/stem-piano-g-main/documentation/construction_subsections/subsection4_initial_test.md

 Video links in documentation below are to the *stem piano* historical progress videos on YouTube: https://www.youtube.com/@gzpiano88.

+The following instructions are for an IPS circuit board with the hammer firmware.

 ## Setup

 The piano action and frame are not required for this step.